FujitsuLaboratories/escapin/README.md

 #### Usage

+Only `bucket` and `table` is available as a storage type.
+Storage type `bucket` represents a bucket in object storage.
+Storage type `table` represents a table in NoSQL datastore service.

 ```javascript
 export const foo: bucket = {}; // AWS S3 Bucket
 export const bar: table = {}; // AWS DynamoDB Table